E-Fellah/SQL-1Z0-071-Projects/README.md

 Oracle Database SQL Exam Number: 1Z0-071

-Relational Database concepts
+Relational Database concepts:
-Explaining the theoretical and physical aspects of a relational database Relating clauses in SQL Select Statement to Components of an ERD Explaining the relationship between a database and SQL
+- Explaining the theoretical and physical aspects of a relational database
+- Relating clauses in SQL Select Statement to Components of an ERD
+- Explaining the relationship between a database and SQL

 Retrieving Data using the SQL SELECT Statement
 Using Column aliases